Snakes, why did it have to be snakes?

 The YouTube channel What's Inside? purchased a rattlesnake rattle and decided to give it a go.
 Grabbing a stylus, he cuts down the middle of the rattle only to discover that there isn't anything inside.

-He explains that when a snake is born it only has the first part of the rattle, known as the first button or prebutton.
+He explains that when a snake is born it only has the first part of the rattle, known as the first button or pre button.
 Days later, the first skin is shed and replaced by the ‘button’.
-After each change, one more button is added, and all articulated, allowing the movement and the sound of "rattling".
+After each change, a new button is added, and all articulated, allowing the movement and the sound of "rattling".
+This means that it develops its signature tail from an early age, basically while it's still a baby.

 In other words, the interlocking rings in the rattle knock against each other to produce a buzzing sound when the snake holds its tail vertically and vibrates the rattle.
 Each time a rattlesnake sheds its skin it adds another segment to the rattle.